Filing a Claim for Auto Vandalism

 If your car is vandalized, you need to file a claim with your auto insurance company.
-This will help you be reimbursed for the repair costs associated with the damage caused by the vandalism.
 Filing a claim for vandalism is the same as any other type of vehicle damage claims.
-Your auto insurance company can provide you with the forms necessary to initiate a claim for vandalism damages.

 File a Police Report

 Prior to filing a claim with your auto insurance company, you should first contact your local police department.
-A police report should be filed regarding the vandalism, which will serve as part of the proof of loss needed for your claim.
-In addition to the police report, pictures should be taken of the damage that was done.
+A police report serves as part of the proof of loss needed for your claim.
+Additionally, pictures should be taken of the damage that was done.
+This could prove vital in filing a claim at a later date as many actions the insurance company can take will depend on how long it has been since the car has been stolen.

-While you are with the police, determine if anything was taken from the vehicle.
-If the windows were smashed or broken in, or the door lock damaged, this may be indicative of a theft or burglary attempt in addition to vandalism.
+While you are with the police, determine if anything was taken from the vehicle, if the windows were smashed or the door lock damaged as this may be indicative of a theft or burglary attempt in addition to vandalism.
 You may need to file a separate claim for any resulting theft associated with the vandalism to your car.

 File an Auto Insurance Claim